kfirba/Directo/README.md

 --------
 In order for the upload to succeed and not get denied by Amazon S3 we will need to configure the CORS option and the bucket policy.

-In order to update the CORS and the bucket policy, log in to your AWS account and go to S3.
+To update the CORS and the bucket policy, log in to your AWS account and go to S3.
 Now select your bucket and click **Properties** on the top-right corner.
 Click on **Permissions**.

 To update the CORS configuration, click the **Edit CORS Configuration** button.
 I recommend the following CORS configuration: